Ukraine grain export deal extended for four months

 Ukraine is a top world exporter of grain, but Russia's invasion in late February stopped shipments.

-The deal between the two warring sides, brokered by Turkey and the UN in July, has helped transport more than 11 million tonnes of grain and other agricultural products from Ukrainian ports since the start of August.
+The deal between the two warring sides, brokered by Turkey and the United Nations in July, has helped to transport more than 11 million tonnes of grain and other agricultural products from Ukrainian ports since the start of August.
 It had been due to expire on Saturday.

 On Thursday Ukrainian and Turkish officials announced that the agreement would be extended by four months under existing conditions.